Shakil-1501/TSAI/S6/README.md

 - We  will not be running your code 8 times manually .
 We need to be smarter and write a single loop or iterator to iterate through these conditions.
 - draw ONE graph to show the validation accuracy curves for all 8 jobs above.
 This graph must have proper legends and it should be clear what we are looking at.
 - draw ONE graph to show the loss change curves for all 8 jobs above.
 This graph must have proper legends and it should be clear what we are looking at.
 - find any 25 misclassified images for "without L1/L2 with BN" AND "without L1/L2 with GBN" model.
-You should be using the saved model from the above jobs. and L2 models.
-You MUST show the actual and predicted class names.
+We should be using the saved model from the above jobs. and L2 models.
+We must show the actual and predicted class names.
-- make all the images available on Github Readme page, so you can upload the images for your assignment (you can upload them somewhere else as well for add image url).
+- make all the images available on Github Readme page, so we can upload the images for your assignment (We can upload them somewhere else as well for add image url).

 ------------------Testing Accuracy Analysis -------------------